Last updated: 25 April 2021

 All IoT devices process and communicate data.
 They need apps, services, and protocols for communication and many IoT vulnerabilities originate from insecure interfaces.

 They are related to web, application API, cloud, and mobile interfaces and can compromise the device and its data.

 Common issues include a lack of/or insufficient device authentication and authorization and weak encryption or none.

 - Device authentication.
 It is used to secure access to a connected device and data it generates, only to authorized people and applications who can prove they know the secret.

 - Digital certificates.
 They enable a digital entity (IoT device, computer, etc.) to transfer data securely to authorized parties.
 X509 certificates are standard certificate formats usually signed by a trusted Certificate Authority.
 They allow us to identify and verify each IoT device uniquely.

 Don't get left behind.

-The first thing to do is to build applications using the latest security standards and protocols.
-A variety of policies, standards, best practices, and guidelines are available from different sources.
+The first thing to do is build applications using the latest security standards and protocols.
+Various policies, standards, best practices, and guidelines are available from different sources.

 - In the United States, the National Institute of Standards and Technology (NIST) released in January 2020 its second draft of its "Recommendations for IoT Device Manufacturers: Foundational Activities and Core Device Cybersecurity Capability Baseline."